kondoumh/changelog-support/README.md

 This extension contributes the following settings:

-- `changelog.mailaddress`: your mail address for headline
+- `changelog.mailaddress`: your mail address for headline
 - `changelog.weekdayitems`: items(tags) you use in weekday.
 - `changelog.weekenditems`: items(tags) you use in weekend.